Warmest US Cities in Winter

 Warmest Winter Nights

-At the other end of the scale, every night during the season does cool down to 70 in every major US city except in Miami.
+At the other end of the scale, every night during the season does cool down to 70 in every major US city except in Miami and Honolulu.
 The Florida winter destination averages 16 nights a winter with temperatures above 70 degrees, and most winter nights end up in the 60s F (above 16 °C).
+At Honolulu, the majority of winter nights are above 70 degrees.

 The list below ranks major US cities which average fewer than 30 nights a winter with temperatures of 40 °F or below.